IIT-Web-Application-Development/game-stats/README.md

-An application to publish game statistics
+An application to publish game statistics.

+Run by executing `npm start`.
+Requires mongo.